 Concerned Friends began in 1980 when a group of concerned citizens met to discuss the lack of care in Long-Term Care Homes.
-In 1982 we were incorporated as a registered charity in Ontario and remain funded solely by memberships and donations.
+In 1982 we were incorporated as a registered charity in Ontario and remain funded solely by supporter donations.

 A system where individuals living in long-term care homes have access to health and support services that best meet their diverse needs; where every person has a voice that is heard, and rights that are respected.
 Those being served feel safe, cared for, and part of a vibrant inclusive community.

 Compassion • Dignity & Respect • Collaboration • Accountability • Pursuit of Excellence

 One of our great achievements was the creation of Family Councils in 1998.
 We applied for and received a grant from the Ontario Trillium Foundation to create the pilot project.

 Family Councils became legislated within the Ontario Long Term Care Homes Act, and there are Family Councils running in the majority of the 630 facilities across the province today.
 Some of them have formed powerful networks.

 Under Section 60(1) of the Act, Family Councils advise licensees of any concerns or recommendations they have about the operation of the home.
 They can also report concerns to the Director of the ministry’s inspection branch.
 They can also review the home’s financial statements and detailed allocations of government funding.

 After a Family Council advises a licensee of a concern or recommendation, the licensee is required to respond to the Family Council in writing within 10 days.